Master Services Agreement

 7) TERM AND TERMINATION

 - Each Service agreement between Client and Covenant shall specify its individual term exclusive of this Agreement term.
-If a term is not specified in a Service agreement the term is 3 years and automatically renews for an equal term unless Client provides a written notice to terminate Services 90 days advance of the end of term end date.
+If a term is not specified in a Service a agreement, the term is 3 years and automatically renews for an equal term unless Client provides a written notice to terminate Services 90 days advance of the end of the term end date.

 - Covenant reserves the right to discontinue delivery of any Service if Client does not pay an invoice for said Service within forty-five (45) days of the invoice date or thirty (30) days after written notice of failure to pay has been provided to Client.
 If Covenant exercises this right, Client will be liable for payment for all Services delivered, but not paid for, prior to discontinuance of any Service.

 - Either party may terminate this Agreement, or any Service, for the other party’s material breach of this Agreement or the applicable Service, provided the terminating party provides the breaching party with at least 90 days’ prior written notice.
 The breaching party will have 90 days from the date of the termination notice to cure the breach.

 - Either party may terminate this Agreement with cause immediately in the event of any of the following: Insolvency of Covenant; a voluntary or involuntary petition in bankruptcy by or against Covenant; appointment of a receiver or trustee for Covenant; or an assignment for the benefit of creditors of Covenant.